 (CIVILIZATION in MESOPOTAMIA – continued)

 The Sumerians believed that crops grew because of a male god mating with his goddess wife.
-They saw the hot and dry months of summer, when their meadows and fields turned brown, as a time of death of these gods.
+They saw the hot and dry months of summer when their meadows and fields turned brown as a time of death of these gods.
 When their fields bloomed again in the autumn, they believed their gods were resurrected.
 They marked this as the beginning of their year, which they celebrated at their temples with music and singing.

 The Sumerians believed they had been created to serve their gods, and they served their gods with sacrificial offerings and supplications.
 They believed that the gods controlled the past and the future, that the gods had revealed to them the skills that they possessed, including writing, and that the gods had provided them with all they needed to know.
 They had no vision of their civilization having developed by their own efforts.
 They had no vision of technological or social progress.

-They did not believe in social change, but Sumerian priests altered the stories that they told, creating a new twist to old tales – without acknowledging this as a human induced change or wondering why they had failed to get it right the first time.
+They did not believe in social change, but Sumerian priests altered the stories that they told, creating a new twist to old tales – without acknowledging this as a human-induced change or wondering why they had failed to get it right the first time.
 New ideas were simply revelations from the gods.

 The Sumerians did not recognize interpretation.
 They saw no need for rules of reason.
-No evidence remains in their writings of their respecting doubt or their seeing any benefit from suspended judgment.
+No evidence remains in their writings of their respecting doubt or seeing any benefit from suspended judgment.
 They worked their stories about their gods into axioms.
-Sometime around 2500 BCE, Enlil became the greatest of the gods and the god who punished people and watched over their safety and well-being.
+Sometime around 2500 BCE, Enlil became the greatest of the gods, the god who punished people and watched over their safety and well-being.
 Like the gods of other ancient peoples, Enlil was a god who dwelled somewhere.
 He was a god of place, and that place was Nippur, a sacred city believed to have been inhabited at first only by divine beings.

 By around 2500 BCE, the Sumerians had become individualistic enough to believe in personal gods – gods with whom individuals had a covenant.
 Individuals no longer prayed just for the community.
-Sumerian society was dominated by males, and the male head of every family had his personal god.
+With Sumerian society dominated by males, the male head of every family had his personal god.
 Men hoped that their god would intercede for them in the assembly of gods and provide them with a long life and good health.
 In exchange, they glorified their god with prayers, supplications and sacrifices while continuing to worship the other gods in the Sumerian pantheon of gods.